 When I moved back to my hometown, I can’t say that I did it with any sort of anger. it was really more sadness and resignation, after all it was my dad’s fault, he’s been the Achilles heel to my life, if he wasn’t an alchoholic I would still be in school!

 By this point my mom had divorced my Dad and moved out on her own.
 I moved into the bedroom upstairs and went to work for Dominos.
 Delivering pizzas again…. bleh.
 I did that for next year.
 As the months went by I started to feel the regret… I started to realize what I had really done… to myself.
 The “disadvantages” were really just excuses.
 The reality was, I didn’t study enough.
-Even though, I know that it takes me three times as long to study for a test like that as anyone else, I could still do it.
+Even though, I know that it takes me three times as long to study for a test like that, the reality was, I could still do it.
 It was within my capabilities.
 I failed because I didn’t try hard enough.
 Plain and simple.
 And well the regret grew.
-Slowly anger ( the good kind, the motivated kind! ) replaced that regret and built and built… until finally I ready to grab life by the throat and make it mine ( thankfully I channel anger rather than let it fester ).
+Slowly anger ( the good kind, the motivated kind! ) replaced that regret and built and built… until finally I ready to grab life by the ear and make it mine.

 I vowed to get back to drawing more seriously again and hell or high water go back to school to finish my degree.
 That fall I applied to the university of Connecticut.
 It took a few restarts and a whole lot of borrowing to pay tuition but by Spring 2000, I graduated college ( with two proud semesters on the Deans list in there )… and $43,000 of debt.